-Below is an article published by Cyber Citadel Security Lead Rafay Baloch on the technical comparisons between Signal and Telegram messaging services.
+Below is an article published by Cyber Citadel’s Lead Security Researcher Rafay Baloch on the technical comparisons between Signal and Telegram messaging services.
 By Rafay Baloch.

 Secure by Default